steven2358/awesome-generative-ai/README.md

 - [Metaphor](https://metaphor.systems/) - Language model powered search.
 - [Phind](https://phind.com/) - AI-based search engine.
 - [You.com](https://you.com/) - A search engine built on AI that provides users with a customized search experience while keeping their data 100% private.
+- [privateGPT](https://github.com/imartinez/privateGPT) - Ask questions to your documents without an internet connection, using the power of LLMs.

 ### Writing assistants